Benefit trends you should be watching

 3. Paid leave

 There are many different types of paid leave scenarios.
 Some organizations are implementing paid leave programs in response to trends in recent legislation.
-Others are taking a more proactive approach toward paid leave, so the company is seen as a forward-thinking.
+Others are taking a more proactive approach toward paid leave, so the company is seen as forward-thinking.
 Either way, it’s a benefit that’s viewed favorably by candidates and employees.

-4. Fitness wearables
+4. Fitness trackers

 5. Student loan repayment

 Young professionals today are saddled with massive student loan debt.
 This financial burden can keep employees from furthering their education or devoting resources to other things like saving for a home or retirement.
 A student loan repayment program can help employees get a good financial start to support their careers.